How to Install Namgrass

 Next, another trip to the hire shop for a compacter which is needed to compress the material and provide a firm base.
 Depending on which Namgrass you choose, keep the base layer roughly 20mm below the top of your edging.
 Remember to form a slight camber so the base slopes towards the edges, this will help accommodate any settlement over time.

 It’s a good idea to spray the area with water to keep the dust down and help the aggregate to bind.
 Then it’s time for another cup of tea.
 Finally, (phew!) cover the base layer with a weed membrane, pinning it close up to the edging.

 Step 4 Installing Namgrass

 Now for the fun part!
 Lay the Namgrass over the area and overlap the edges so you have enough material to trim for a close finish.
 Chances are, you’ll need to join two or more pieces together, roll these pieces out as well, ensuring the pile runs the same way.
+Namgrass is best viewed with the pile direction facing towards you however the majority of our grass can also be laid side-on.
 Leave the Namgrass to settle for a couple of hours.
 Break for lunch.

 If you are a pet owner we suggest not infilling with sand to ensure a lawn that smells fresher for longer.

 Depending on the size and shape of your garden you may well need to join Two sections together.
 Our top tip here is to take your time.
 To make sure you get a professional finish, follow these simple instructions.